.com

 "It's only right a kid should 'ave a train set, isn't it?
 It's what a kid ought to 'ave.
 I mean, you ain't a kid for long.
 Ya soon know what life's like, don't ya?
 Well, ya do.
 You've gotta 'ave summat to look back on.
 It's only right."

-Directed AND PRODUCED by Don Taylor
+Directed and Produced by Don Taylor

 Written by David Turner

-DesignED BY Clifford Hatts
+Designed by Clifford Hatts

 CAST